 After I got rejected from a fellowship that I applied for, I called my dad and my nephew was there too.
 They both reminded me of things that I have done that I am proud of inside and outside of my career as a scientist.
 Talking to them also made me realize that I am so lucky, and even though this was upsetting to me, in the scheme of things, it was a minor loss.
 Sometimes you just need to make that phone call or go out with your friends!

 If you don’t have any non-science friends or a supportive family, try Meetup.
 I met all of my friends here in Raleigh through it, many of whom are incredible and positive people.
-This year, we are even starting a mastermind group to assure we push ourselves and achieve our goals.
+I’m the organizer for two different groups: one dedicated to blogging and another towards making female friendships.

 8. Say Thank You